Kenya / Tanzania Vacations

-Join Austin Adventures on this once in a lifetime trip combining the best of Kenya & Tanzania, a truly unrivaled cultural adventure that offers so much more beyond that of your regular safari.
+Explore the best of Kenya & Tanzania, an unrivaled cultural adventure that offers so much more than just your regular safari.
 On this twelve-day adventure through the grasslands of Tanzania and Kenya, you’ll explore national parks, game reserves, and conservation areas by day while staying at comfortably outfitted safari lodges and camps by night.
-Search for the “big five” in five incredible wildlife areas: Lake Nakuru, Masai Mara, Serengeti, Ngorongoro Crater, and Amboseli.
+Search for the ‘Big Five’ in various locations: Lake Nakuru, Masai Mara, Serengeti, Ngorongoro Crater, and Amboseli.
 Witness the abundant wildlife and epic beauty of East Africa alongside expert naturalists.
-With endless plains teeming with wildlife, you won’t want to blink – or put your camera down!

-- Search for the wildlife of the Masai Mara Game Reserve, such as waterbucks, warthogs, the endangered Rothschild giraffes, the Burchell’s zebra, impalas, and many others.
+- Search for wildlife in the Masai Mara Game Reserve, such as waterbucks, warthogs, the endangered Rothschild giraffes, the Burchell’s zebra, impalas, and many others

-- Experience over 400 species of birds, flora and fauna at Amboseli National Park.
+- Search for over 400 species of birds, flora and fauna at Amboseli National Park

 A few more reasons why you've gotta go: